-Trump defends Syria move, doesn’t want US troops in Mideast
+Trump: US doesn’t ‘endorse’ Turkey’s assault on Syria

-WASHINGTON (AP) — President Donald Trump lashed out Wednesday over sharp bipartisan criticism of his decision to pull back U.S. troops from northeastern Syria, saying he is focused on the “BIG PICTURE” that does not include American involvement in “stupid endless wars” in the Middle East.
+Earlier Wednesday, Trump lashed out over sharp criticism of his decision to pull back U.S. troops from northeastern Syria, insisting he is focused on the “BIG PICTURE” that doesn’t include American involvement in “stupid endless wars” in the Middle East.

 “Fighting between various groups that has been going on for hundreds of years.
-USA should never have been in Middle East,” Trump said in a series of morning tweets.
+USA should never have been in Middle East,” Trump said in a series of tweets.
 “The stupid endless wars, for us, are ending!”

-Turkey launched its offensive Wednesday, with President Recep Tayyip Erdogan announcing on his official Twitter account that the operation had begun.
-Erdogan said the operation aims to eradicate “the threat of terror” against Turkey.

-Turkey views the Syrian Kurdish fighters who have helped the U.S. against the Islamic State as terrorists, and Trump’s decision to pull back U.S. troops leaves them vulnerable to the military onslaught.
-It’s also been condemned by some of Trump’s staunchest Republican allies.
+Trump’s words are at odds with longstanding U.S. policy of keeping thousands of American troops in the strategically important region, and his decision is being condemned by some of his staunchest Republican allies.

 Sen. Lindsey Graham, R-S.C., a close Trump ally, stepped up his criticism of the president Wednesday, telling “Fox & Friends” that if Trump “follows through with this, it would be the biggest mistake of his presidency.”

+In tweets, Graham urged prayers for “our Kurdish allies who have been shamelessly abandoned by the Trump Administration,” adding, “This move ensures the reemergence of ISIS.”
+He also said he would lead an effort in Congress to “make Erdogan pay a heavy price,” referring to Turkish President Recep Tayyip Erdogan.

+Another Trump ally, Rep. Liz Cheney of Wyoming, a member of the GOP leadership, said she was sickened by the prospect of a Turkish incursion.
+“Impossible to understand,” she tweeted, why Trump “is leaving America’s allies to be slaughtered and enabling the return of ISIS.”

-Trump defended his unpopular decision, arguing on Twitter that “GOING INTO THE MIDDLE EAST IS THE WORST DECISION EVER MADE IN THE HISTORY OF OUR COUNTRY!”
+Trump argued on Twitter that “GOING INTO THE MIDDLE EAST IS THE WORST DECISION EVER MADE IN THE HISTORY OF OUR COUNTRY!”
 He said the U.S. went to war under a “false & now disproven premise, WEAPONS OF MASS DESTRUCTION.
 There were NONE!”

 Trump said he is “slowly & carefully” bringing home “our great soldiers & military,” in line with his campaign promise to do so.